CASC Rainbow: CH-95

+CH-95 is a fixed-wing UAV for reconnaissance.
+It's equipped with a SAR/GMTI radar.

 CH-802

 The CH-802 is a fixed-wing micro air vehicle (MAV) in the conventional layout with an elevated high-wing configuration and V-tail.
 The CH-802 has a cylindrical fuselage with propulsion being provided by a two-blade propeller driven by a tractor brushless electric motor atop the fuselage.
 The CH-803 is mainly intended for reconnaissance and surveillance missions.
 The CH-802 program began in 2007 and was completed in 2008.